fanjatiana/fanjatianaPavageau_12_28012022/sport-see/README.md

 Github repository : https://github.com/fanjatiana/fanjatianaPavageau_12_28012022.git.

-     -Fork the repository
+- Fork the repository
-     -Clone it on your computer.
+- Clone it on your computer.

 ### 2.2 To launch the application